gallochris/people/_posts/2014-01-29-stanley-hainsworth.md

 ---
 layout: post
 title: Stanley Hainsworth
-preview: That's what great companies do.
-They'll read your soul and give you something you don't even know you need.
+preview: Great companies read your soul and give you something you don't even know you need.
 link: Brands are People
 ---